FOUNDATION'S 20TH ANNIVERSARY BROCHURE | THE FOUNDATION ON FACEBOOK

 A Preference for Veteran Fellowship Applicants

 We maintain a long-standing commitment to corporate responsibility.
 By providing a meaningful investment in law students and legal professionals to engage in law, public policy and public service, the Squire Patton Boggs Foundation embodies this commitment.

 The Foundation is rooted in a history of civil rights advocacy.
-Established in 2000, the Foundation honored the retirement of the firm’s founding partner James R. Patton, Jr. To endow the Foundation, the Firm dedicated attorneys’ fees from a 25-year pro bono case, the Ironworkers Case, won by Foundation President John Oberdorfer.
-In the case, a federal court in Washington D.C. struck down racial barriers faced by African-American construction workers.
+Established in 2000, the Foundation honored the retirement of the firm’s founding partner James R. Patton, Jr. To endow the Foundation, we dedicated lawyers’ fees from a 25-year pro bono case, the Ironworkers case, won by Foundation President John Oberdorfer.
+In the case, a federal court in Washington DC struck down racial barriers faced by African-American construction workers.

 Public Policy Fellowship Program